Becoming a Licensed Marriage Family Therapist in Kentucky

 - 1 course in Research

-A practicum or internship must also be completed.
-This must include 300 hours of supervised direct client contact with families, couples, and individuals.
-If a clinical practicum is not completed an individual may use their first 300 hours of post degree contact hours under supervision to meet this requirement.
-These 300 hours will not be included in the required two years of experience or 200 hours of supervision.
+A practicum or internship that includes at least 300 hours of supervised direct client contact with families, couples, and individuals must be completed.
+If a clinical practicum is not completed, you may use your first 300 hours of post-degree supervised contact hours to meet this requirement.
+However, these 300 hours will not be included in the required two years of post-graduate experience.

 Read more about Kentucky MFT degrees.

 Additional Requirements for Marriage Family Therapy License in Kentucky

 After earning your graduate degree in marriage and family therapy, you must complete at least 1,000 direct client contact hours as a Kentucky associate marriage and family therapist.